-Five states—California, Rhode Island, Washington, New Jersey, and New York—and the District of Columbia have laws that provide paid family leave for employees who need time off to care for sick or disabled family members or a new child.
-Except in the District of Columbia, payments (which are less than the employee's usual salary) come from a state insurance fund, not directly from employers.
+To address this gap in family leave law, five states—California, Rhode Island, Washington, New Jersey, and New York—and the District of Columbia have laws that provide paid family leave for employees who need time off to care for sick or disabled family members or a new child.
+Payments are less than the employee's usual salary and come from a state insurance fund, not directly from employers.